-The claims that Heather was abusing the children were also found unsubstantiated by DCF.
+The claims that Heather was abusing the children were found unsubstantiated.
 According to the records, the children's stories were inconsistent and abuse could not be proven.
 Still, Heather was not allowed to be around the children unsupervised.

 In February, a DCF investigator interviewed the children at their elementary school after receiving a report that Heather was abusing the kids.

 The reporter stated that Adrian and one of his siblings had scratches all over their faces.